 - Each team member will jot down one concept

-- After a few minutes, the particicpant transfer the piece of paper to the next participant.
+- After a few minutes, the participants transfer the piece of paper to the next participant.
 The next participant then expands on the idea or adds another fresh idea

-- Do this for four or five rounds with a group of six to ten individuals, and you’ll have a plethora of ideas.
+- Do this for four or five rounds with a group of six to ten individuals, and you’ll have many ideas.

-- Examine the collective thoughts created by inviting people to submit their favorite ideas
+- Examine the collective thoughts created by inviting people to submit their favourite ideas

 The team leader presents the issue to the team.
 Each team member writes down their thoughts independently.
-This reduces the anchoring bias and encourages everyone in the team to contribute their own ideas.
-It also allows everyone more time to consider their suggestions, which is very beneficial for introverted individuals.
+This reduces the anchoring bias and encourages everyone in the team to contribute their ideas.
+It also allows everyone more time to consider their suggestions, which benefits introverted individuals.